raymondkiu/fqtk/README.md

 # fqtk: a toolkit to perform common tasks on FASTQ reads
-fqtk: a toolkit to perform common tasks on FASTQ reads including renaming identifiers, printing FASTQ statistics and converting FASTQ to FASTA.
-This program is written purely in Bash.
+Renaming FASTQ identifiers, printing FASTQ statistics and converting FASTQ to FASTA.
+This program is written in Bash.

 ## Usage
 ```